Virginia Beach declares state of emergency due to expected flooding from Ian's remnants - KESQ

 Virginia Beach City Manager Patrick Duhaney declared the state of emergency, and the city will close all city facilities and offices at noon Monday, the news release said.
 Public schools are also closed Monday.

-The peak flooding threat is expected with high tide this afternoon, but with the coastal low expected to linger, the threat for flooding will continue through Tuesday.
+The peak flooding threat is expected with high tide Monday afternoon, but with the coastal low expected to linger, the threat for flooding will continue through Tuesday.

 How climate change makes coastal flooding worse